jtod/Sigma16/docs/src/userguide.md

-### goto spelled differently
+### Implicit goto statements: break and continue

- *  Some programming languages provide restricted forms of goto
+* Some programming languages provide restricted forms of goto: break and continue

-   *  break
-   *  continue

 * These are goto statements without a label, but with a predefined destination they go to

 * Advantage --- you may recognise the pattern being used by a programmer

 * Disadvantage --- you need to know for sure to where your goto goes

-### The break statement

 * C and its descendants have break, as does Python

- *  Break is a goto that goes to the end of the \alert{innermost}
-  loop it's in
+* Break is a goto that goes to the end of the \alert{innermost} loop it's in

 * In Python  you can have an else clause to execute when a for or while loop finishes, but this is skipped if you terminate the loop with break
- *  What if you want to break out of several loops?

-   *  There is no good way to do this in Python
-   *  It's best to restructure your program, to avoid break
+* What if you want to break out of several loops?.
+There is no good way to do this in Python.
+It's best to restructure your program, to avoid break

-### Where does break go?
+Break is a goto that doesn't say where it goes to.

 ~~~~
 for i in range (1, 5):